Noob-Bholu/Noob-Bholu/README.md

 -
 -
 - 👋 Hi, I’m @Noob-Bholu
-- 👀 I’m interested in ...
+- 👀 I’m interested in Nothing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in 11th std.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on telegram
-- 📫 How to reach me ...
+- 📫 How to reach me t.me/itzme_dear

 <!---
 Noob-Bholu/Noob-Bholu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.